robinwhitmore/jekylltechdocs/README.md

 Make sure jQuery is loaded ahead of bootstrap.js.

 *JSON load error.*
-- Remove comma at end of search.json.
+* Remove the trailing comma at the end of `x_designer_output/search.json`
-- Remove malformed entry using `"` in description.
+* Search for “The element-specific information lives within the objects”.
+Remove the extra quotes around ` "elements"`.

 ## Documentations